NavrotskyRoman/MyProject_DataScienceInFinance/README.md

 # MyProject_DataScienceInFinance

-It is notebook for my 3-th project task
+Here is notebooks for my Data Science in Finance tasks